jenniferemshepherd/FT-tech-test/README.md

 * Whilst the app itself was simple enough, I experienced a wave of imposter syndrome when I sat down to plan this project.
 After writing out lists of steps/tasks and diagramming, I felt more confident that I knew where to begin and that I had, in fact, learned how to code in the last 11 weeks!
 I am extremely pleased with what I achieved in the time I had to spend on this and am proud of what I built.

 * Having diagrammed the simple app, I decided to use Ruby.
-It was important to test-drive the app and I current feel most confident doing this in Ruby as I have experience with the Sinatra framework.
+It was important to test-drive the app and currently I feel most confident doing this in Ruby as I have experience with the Sinatra framework.

 * I wrote out User Stories and compared them to the brief, to ensure I had fully grasped the expectations.
 I focussed on the first requirements to hit MVP, planning to extend later with the optional extras.
 I diagrammed the action that would take place in the app and where I expected information to be sent during user interaction.